Holy Family Catholic Church (Chicago)

-Church of the Holy Family is a Roman Catholic church in Chicago, Illinois.
-It is the second-oldest Catholic church in Chicago.
-It is one of the few structures that survived the Great Chicago Fire.
+Holy Family Catholic Church is a Catholic church in Chicago, Illinois.
+It is the second-oldest such church in the city and one of the few structures that survived the Great Chicago Fire.

 The Society of Jesus leased the Church to the Archdiocese of Chicago, who operated the parish.
-In July 2019, following the Archdiocese Renew my Church campaign, the Canonical Parish consolidation with the former Notre Dame de Chicago parish occurred, and the Church building was returned to the Society of Jesus.
-Church of the Holy Family continues to serve the students, alumni and friends of Saint Ignatius College Prep, as well as families who wish to celebrate weddings, baptisms, and the lives of departed family members.
+In July 2019, following the archdiocese's Renew my Church campaign, a canonical parish consolidation with the former Notre Dame de Chicago parish occurred, and the church building was returned to the Society of Jesus.

+The Church of the Holy Family continues to serve the students, alumni and friends of St. Ignatius College Prep, as well as families who wish to celebrate weddings, baptisms, and the lives of departed family members.

 History

 Foundation and early history

 Church of the Holy Family was founded in 1857 by Fr.
 Arnold Damen, SJ, at the behest of Bishop Anthony O'Regan.
 Damen wanted to build a large complex with multiple buildings to serve the needs of the local Catholic immigrants, but many were concerned about raising the funds for a grand church in the wake of the Panic of 1857.
 Damen, though, was a convincing fund-raiser, and by the end of May of that year had found $30,000 of the $100,000 necessary to bring his vision to life.
 Many of the contributions were just five or ten cents from poor immigrant families who couldn't afford more, but wanted to support the church.
 A plain wooden was built to serve as the church until a grand, permanent building was erected.

 Built in the Victorian Gothic style, the permanent brick-and-stone church was dedicated on August 26, 1860, in a ceremony celebrated by thirteen bishops.
 John Bernard Fitzpatrick, Bishop of Boston, celebrated the mass, and Peter Kenrick, Archbishop of St. Louis, preached the sermon.
 The building was designed by John Van Osdel, Chicago's first registered architect.
 Over the next twenty years, fifteen more buildings were added to the grounds, creating the religious center Damen had dreamed of.
 One of these buildings was Saint Ignatius College, which later became Saint Ignatius College Prep and Loyola University Chicago.